Property interests (Section 7)

-The EPA keeps a register of properties where there is an environmental interest.
+The EPA keeps a register of properties where it holds an environmental interest.

-Upon receiving an application, the Section 7 team provides the EPA Statement which forms part of the Form 1 or 2 Contract for Sale.
-The EPA Statement answers 37 questions relating to information which the organisation holds in relation to the land including charges and/or encumbrances on the land, licences and exemptions both current and historical as well as various site contamination records.
+Upon receiving an application, the Property Interests Team provides the EPA Statement which forms part of the Form 1 or 2 Contract for Sale.
+The EPA Statement answers 33 questions relating to information which the organisation holds in relation to the land including charges and/or encumbrances on the land, licences and exemptions both current and historical as well as various site contamination records.
 Relevant information can be obtained by checking the Public Register.

 To order an EPA Statement submit your request in writing and include the current Certificate of Title reference details, along with a return postal or email address to:

 Property Interests Team